pyrddlgym-project/pyRDDLGym-prost/README.md

 ### Automated Script

-You do not need to run all the commands described above, since we have provided a script to automate the process:
+You do not need to run the two commands described in the previous section, since we have provided a script to automate the process:

 ```shell
 bash runprost.sh <docker name> <rddl dir> <rounds> <prost args> <output dir>